 Decline and fall

-It’s sad that Stanley are remembered more for their demise than the near century of history that preceded it.
-For a club to resign from the League mid-season was almost unprecedented.
+It’s sad that Stanley are remembered more for their demise than for the near century of history that preceded it.
+For a team to resign from the League mid-season was almost unprecedented.
 The black and white photographs of the days immediately before and after that seismic event have entered football folklore.

 The facts are stark.
-Following a spiral into debt caused variously by the new stand, the club’s successful lottery being declared illegal and a drop in crowds caused by poor performances, a creditors’ meeting took place on the evening of Monday 5 March, 1962.
+Following a spiral into debt caused variously by the new stand, the club’s successful lottery being declared illegal and a drop in crowds caused by poor performances, a creditors’ meeting took place on the evening of Monday 5 March 1962.
 The following day a letter was sent to the Football League ending Stanley’s membership.
 Their debts totalled a crippling £60,000.
 It was left to Cliff Lloyd of the PFA, secretary Jack Wigglesworth, coach Bill Smith and trainer Harry Hubbick to break the news to the players, who hadn’t been paid for six weeks.
 By the time they arrived for training on Tuesday morning the washing machine had already been repossessed.

 Peel Park today

-1 the last game at Peel Park, v Glossop in January 1966 (picture, Accrington Observer); 2 Peel Park in ruins, 1970.
+1 the last game at Peel Park, v Glossop in January 1966 (Accrington Observer); 2 Peel Park in ruins, 1970.

-Archaeological research carried out by the University of Central Lancashire in 2011 focussed on two trenches – one in the centre of the Hotel Side, and one behind the Kop goal.
-The report can be read here: Peel_Park_2011_excavation_report It’s a fascinating snapshot of the site’s history, some of which – like most things to do with the “old” Stanley – is incredibly poignant.
+Archaeological research carried out in 2011 by the University of Central Lancashire focussed on two trenches – one in the centre of the Hotel Side, and one behind the Kop goal.
+The report can be read here: Peel_Park_2011_excavation_report It’s a fascinating snapshot of the site’s history, some of which – like many things to do with the “old” Stanley – is incredibly poignant.
 Most moving of all is the report’s conclusion: “Although often considered as a former football ground, the archaeology of Peel Park reveals that its role at the centre of the community persists.
 It has been and remains a place where football is played and watched; where people meet, smoke and drink; and overwhelmingly, a place where children play.”